If your pet comes to our practice as an emergency it will be immediately taken to our treatment area.

 At the time of consultation your veterinarian will take a history from you and will then likely do a physical examination of your pet.
 From this information your veterinarian will estimate the nature of the problem before discussing their recommendations with you.
 The first step in this process will nearly always involve one or more diagnostic tests (eg: blood test, radiographs, ultrasound etc) to determine the exact nature and extent of the problem.
 You will be provided with an estimate for the costs of each of these tests; from this you will decide if you wish to go through with any tests and in what order.
 The second step in this process relates to what treatment and/or surgery options might be available for your pet.
 We will give you an estimate for these costs as well but they may have to be refined in cases where the diagnosis is not yet certain.
 We will send your regular veterinarian a detailed letter within a few days.

 If your pet is admitted to our hospital, both you and your veterinarian will be notified daily about their progress.
-While your pet is with us you can rest assured that your pet will receive around the clock care by our skilled Veterinarian and nursing team and the staff from Sunshine Coast Animal Emergency Service.
+While your pet is with us you can rest assured that your pet will receive around the clock care by our skilled Veterinarian and nursing team.

 We understand that you want the best possible care for your pet.
 We will therefore strive to offer you the most effective care available and then let you decide what is best for your pet and for your family.
 We understand that some people will need time to think through their options before coming to a decision or may choose not to pursue diagnosis or treatment.
 Our goal is to give you the information needed to make the best decision and then we will do our best to get your pet back to health and living a happy full life.